ptiede/EHTGRMHDCal/README.md

 # Reproducing the environment
 **Note I am assuming you have at least julia 1.6 installed**

-Additionally you will require ehtim to be installed in a system aware python.
-Currently I am just using the build in fft so `pip install ehtim` should be enough.
+Additionally you will require ehtim and dynesty to be installed in a system aware python.
+Currently I am just using the build in fft so
+`pip install ehtim`
+`pip install dynesty`
+should be enough.

 If for some reason Julia is looking at the wrong python installation please open a Julia REPL and type